 Buyers in particular should appreciate the following features about eBay:

-- Customer loyalty program. eBay’s BBB rating isn’t the only evidence for the positive way they treat their customers.
-They also have a program to reward their returning regular employees, and it’s called eBay Bucks.
+- Customer loyalty program. eBay has a program to reward their returning regular employees, and it’s called eBay Bucks.
 Customers can sign up for this program at no cost and earn money back for sales they make on eBay.
 The money they earn goes directly toward future purchases on eBay.
 It’s nice to have some way of rewarding customers

 - Search filters.
 You’ll likely love searching for books on eBay.
 They’ve got it set up to where you can filter your search by price, seller, subject, location, and condition of the book.
 You can also search according to delivery option (meaning you can look for only books that come with free shipping if you prefer!).
 This makes it easier for buyers to find the right book in all the right circumstances.
 The overall user experience on eBay is pretty convenient and intuitive.
 They also have flexible parameters for the types of books that can be sold through their site.
 With a wide variety of options, chances are good that you will find a book you like for a great price through eBay.
 And if you’re looking to get rid of a few books, they offer a process for that too.